Joseph Reffell (1795-1829), Colonial Secretary of Sierra Leone

 1828 – Secretary to the mixed British & Brazilian Commission at Sierra Leone

 1829 – Dies in a fever epidemic

-The branch of the Reffell family which comes from south west Africa is believed to take their surname from Joseph.
-It has been stated in a number of publications that due to his public position, the freed slaves (who were generally not given the decency of a surname) were quite likely to use the surname of someone that they knew in their new life.
-This could possibly be the origin of the branch of the family bearing the Reffell surname in west Africa.
+There is today a sizable branch of the Reffell family that originates in south west Africa, particularly Sierra Leone and Liberia.
+It is believed that their surname is taken from this Joseph.
+It has been stated in a number of publications that the freed slaves (who were generally not given the decency of a surname) were quite likely to adopt the surname of someone that they knew in real life.
+Due to his public position, they may well have known of this surname through him.
+Therefore it is believed that this could well be the origin of the branch of the family bearing the Reffell surname in Africa.